vespakoen/docs/database/config.md

 - PostgreSQL
 - SQLite

 All of the database configuration options live in the **application/config/database.php** file.
-Let's get started.

 <a name="quick"></a>
 ### Quick Start Using SQLite